nick-0516/spring-boot-task-tracker-api/README.md

 ```
 {
-  "message": "Welcome to the Task Tracker API 👋",
+  "message": "Welcome to the Task Tracker API",
   "docs": "/swagger-ui/index.html",
   "authInstructions": "POST /api/authenticate with username='ravi', password='pass' to get a token"
 }